top of page

 Asset 39_4x.png

-Iteration comparisons
+Iteration analysis

 The design was optimised for vertical space, preserving real estate for game elements.
 The final solution introduced a clearer visual hierarchy by prioritising the spin button over a set of secondary controls.
 Accessibility was enhanced by using the full device width to create larger, easier-to-hit touch targets, and the layout also offers a more distinctive configuration that helps establish a recognisable identity for our in-house releases.